 For any shareholder proposal to be presented in connection with the 2025 Annual Meeting but without inclusion in our proxy materials, including any proposal relating to the nomination of an individual to be elected to the board, a shareholder must give timely written notice thereof in writing to our corporate secretary in compliance with the advance notice and eligibility requirements contained in our By-laws.
 To be timely, a shareholder's notice must be delivered to Katie G. Plaisance, our Corporate Secretary, at 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816 not less than 90 days nor more than 120 days prior to the first anniversary of the immediately preceding year's annual meeting.
-If, however, the date of the annual meeting is advanced by more than 30 days or delayed by more than 90 days from such anniversary date, notice by the shareholder to be timely must be so delivered not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or, if public announcement of the date of such meeting.
-The notice must contain information specified in our By-laws about each nominee or the proposed business and the shareholder making the nomination or proposal.
+If, however, the date of the annual meeting is advanced by more than 30 days or delayed by more than 90 days from such anniversary date, notice by the shareholder to be timely must be so delivered not earlier than the 120th day prior to such annual meeting is made less than 120 days in advance, the 10th day following the date of the first public announcement of the date of such meeting is more than 120 days in advance, the 10th day following the date of the first public announcement of the date of such meeting information specified in our By-laws about each nominee or the proposed business and the shareholder making the nomination or proposal.